 - Add chocolate chips: Feel free to add your favorite chocolate chips (semi-sweet complements the flavors so well!), white chocolate chips, or caramel chips.

-- Add some drizzle on top: Drizzle with salted caramel or chocolate sauce.
+- Add some drizzle on top: Drizzle with salted caramel, maple syrup, or chocolate sauce.

 - Mix in some nuts: For a crunchier texture, mix in a cup of your favorite nuts.